alephgamma/RHCA-study-notes/4_EX380_study_notes.md

 </html>
 ```
 1.6.
 Get the URL from the route using json and jq variables
+1.6.1.
+Use the element of the items array
 ```
 oc get route -o jsonpath='{.items[0].spec.host}'
 ```
 ```
 hello.apps-crc.testing
 ```
+1.6.2.
+Use ALL the elements of the items array
 ```
 oc get route -o jsonpath='{.items[*].spec.host}'
 ```